DominikN/docs_new/docs/tutorials/ros-tutorials/6-slam-navigation.md

 - `base_link` - transformation parent frame - the one that is static

-- `laser_frame` - transformation child frame - the one that is
+- `laser` - transformation child frame - the one that is transformed
-  transformed

 - `100` - delay between consecutive messages